 Government Past Performance evaluation and Past Performance Information Retrieval System PPIRS reports often decide who will win and who will lose a contract.
 When submitting a government contract proposal, a common mistake made by companies is not including sufficient information.

-Since the Past Performance Information Retrieval System collects contractor performance evaluation data after the CPARS ratings have been finalized, it is often difficult to reverse any negative past performance scores.
+Since the Past Performance Information Retrieval System collects contractor performance evaluation data after the CPARS ratings have been finalized, it is often difficult to reverse any negative scores.

 Having substandard past performance scores will gravely impact your ability to secure future government contracts.

 The best way that companies can address adverse decisions is to promptly address the evaluation scores in the response to the CPARS evaluation.
 You have to submit a Contract Disputes Act claim to overturn negative past performance information.

 Without demonstrating strong past performance, there is a very low likelihood of winning the contract.

 The Federal Acquisition Regulation permits agencies to take into account information in the Past Performance Information Retrieval System (PPIRS), including a parent, affiliated, and predecessor companies, key personnel, and major subcontractors when the information relates to an acquisition.